Death and Destruction

 8. What are the actions you could take to keep yourself safe from a storm surge?
 From the list of Storm Surge Safety Actions, record the three recommendations you believe are the most important for survival.

 - Check what hurricanes' high wind speeds can do to cause damage.
-Pay specific attention to the High Wind Safety Actions as a Hurricane Approaches
+For more information, check out High Wind Safety Rules.

 - Did you know that hurricanes have also been known to generate tornadoes?
 These extreme low-pressure cells are still difficult to predict.
 Check out the Tornado Safety Actions for different types of buildings.

 During hurricanes, water comes from the sky.
-Soon after a hurricane passes, water from from a flooding river is more likely to become a problem.
+Soon after a hurricane passes, water from a flooding river is more likely to become a problem.
 Public safety officials encourage people to be prepared to deal with flooding whenever a hurricane comes ashore.
-Read some of the accounts of hurricane-related flooding plus the Inland Flooding Safety Actions.
+Read some of the accounts of hurricane-related flooding plus the Inland Flooding: A Hidden Danger.

 11. If your vehicle is suddenly caught in rising water, what is the recommended action to save your life?